 Michael Stewart (Course Leader, Open City Docs School)

-Founder of Open City Documentary Festival and MyStreet Films.
+Michael is the founder of Open City Documentary Festival and MyStreet Films.
 He has worked on or produced ten documentaries for Granada (Disappearing World) and the BBC (Everyman, Timewatch).

 Sophie Fiennes (Tutor, MFA)

-Sophie Fiennes’ feature documentaries include the acclaimed Grace Jones: Bloodlight and Bami, which premiered at Toronto International Film Festival 2017; her collaborations with Slavoj Zizek, The Pervert’s Guide to Cinema (2006), and The Pervert’s Guide to Ideology (2012); and her portrait of German artist Anselm Keifer, Over Your Cities Grass Will Grow, which premiered in Cannes in 2010.
+Sophie’s feature documentaries include the acclaimed Grace Jones: Bloodlight and Bami, which premiered at Toronto International Film Festival 2017; her collaborations with Slavoj Zizek, The Pervert’s Guide to Cinema (2006), and The Pervert’s Guide to Ideology (2012); and her portrait of German artist Anselm Keifer, Over Your Cities Grass Will Grow, which premiered in Cannes in 2010.
 Her first feature documentary, Hoover Street Revival, was released theatrically in 2003, and she has also made various work for television.
 Fiennes was awarded a NESTA fellowship in 2001 to develop her innovative approach to film, and won the Arte France Cinema Award in 2008.

 Kim Longinotto (Tutor, MFA)